manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 cached data using mlock(2) system call, and that prevents swapping (see man 2 mlock for details). mlock(2) is a privileged call, so it will require ``searchd`` to be either run from root account, or be granted enough privileges otherwise.

+On Linux platforms where Manticore service is managed by systemd, you can use ``LimitMEMLOCK=infinity`` in the unit file.
+Newer releases use a systemd generator  instead of a simple systemd unit (to detect if **jemalloc** can be used instead of standard **malloc**).
+In these cases one should add LimitMEMLOCK to the generator file located usually at ``/lib/systemd/system-generators/manticore-generator``  and run ``systemctl daemon-reload`` to perform the unit file update.

 If mlock() fails, a warning is emitted, but index continues working.

 Example: